grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 ~$ sudo gcloud compute scp rstudio:/home/elvis/Papers/MyAwesomePaper/amazingresults.csv ~/local-directory/amazingresults-copy.csv --zone us-west1-a
 ```
 It's also possible to transfer files using your regular desktop file browser thanks to SCP.
-(On Linus and Mac OSX at least.
+(On Linux and Mac OSX at least.
 Windows users first need to install a program call WinSCP.)
 See [here](https://cloud.google.com/compute/docs/instances/transfer-files){:target="_blank"}.

-> **Tip:** The SCP solution is much more efficient when you have assigned a static IP address to your VM instance — otherwise you have to set it up each time you restart your VM instance and are assigned a new ephemeral IP address — so I'd advise doing that [first](https://cloud.google.com/compute/docs/configure-instance-ip-addresses#assign_new_instance){:target="_blank"}.
+> **Tip:** The file browser-based SCP solution is much more efficient when you have assigned a static IP address to your VM instance — otherwise you have to set it up each time you restart your VM instance and are assigned a new ephemeral IP address — so I'd advise doing that [first](https://cloud.google.com/compute/docs/configure-instance-ip-addresses#assign_new_instance){:target="_blank"}.

 #### 3. Sync with Git(Hub), Box, Dropbox, or Google Drive

 This is my own preferred option.
-Ubuntu, like all Linux distros, comes with Git preinstalled.
+Ubuntu, like all virtually Linux distros, comes with Git preinstalled.
 You should thus be able to sync your results across systems using Git(Hub) in the [usual fashion](http://happygitwithr.com/){:target="_blank"}.
 I tend to use the command line for all my Git operations (committing, pulling, pushing, etc.) and this works exactly as expected once you've SSH'd into your VM.
 However, Rstudio Server's built-in Git UI also works well and comes with some nice added functionality (highlighted diff. sections and so forth).

 While I haven't tried it myself, you should also be able to install [Box](http://xmodulo.com/how-to-mount-box-com-cloud-storage-on-linux.html){:target="_blank"}, [Dropbox](https://www.linuxbabe.com/cloud-storage/install-dropbox-ubuntu-16-04){:target="_blank"} or [Google Drive](http://www.techrepublic.com/article/how-to-mount-your-google-drive-on-linux-with-google-drive-ocamlfuse/){:target="_blank"} on your VM and sync across systems that way.
 If you go this route, then I'd advise installing these programs as sub-directories of the user's "home" directory.
 Even then you may run into problems related to user permissions.
 However, just follow the instructions for linking to the hypothetical "TeamProject" folder that I describe below (except that you must obviously point towards the relevant Box/Dropbox/GDrive folder location instead) and you should be fine.